 - Source of whey – The whey protein must come from grass fed cows.
 We checked the labeling carefully for this.

 - Taste – No wants to drink chalk.
 Flavor is important to us.
 We also don’t want that artificial sweetener taste either.
 When it comes to taste, it can be subjective, of course.
 We all want to know, does it take good in my morning protein shake?

 - Cost – Grass fed whey protein will most likely cost a little more than non-grass fed whey protein, but we still wanted to make sure it was affordable for the Average Joe.

-My Top 3 Grass Fed Whey Protein Supplements
+3 Best Grass Fed Whey Protein Powders

-Bodylogix Natural Whey
+1. Bodylogix Natural Whey Protein

 Bodylogix Natural Whey protein supplement is a relatively new all-natural supplement in the marketplace.
 Bodylogix is one of the only companies that have successfully produced a high quality protein content made with natural ingredients that tastes good.
 Bodylogix only uses milk produced by grass-fed, hormone- and antibiotic-free cows.